Managing File Systems and the Swap Drive

 Overview

-The switch does not support third-party SD cards or SD High Capacity (SDHC) cards.
-Attempting to operate the switch with a nonsupported card causes the following message to be displayed:
+• The switch does not support third-party SD cards or SD High Capacity (SDHC) cards.
+Attempting to use a non-supported card results in the following message being displayed:

 WARNING: Non-IT SD flash detected.